meekj/netblockr/README.md

-nbReadAndLoadNetwork() provides a convenient method to read an ASCII network description and build the netblock table in C++ space, but users can choose to build the table from vectors, or data.frame columns, using nbBuildNetblockTable() and nbSetMaskOrder().
+nbReadAndLoadNetwork() provides a convenient method to read an ASCII network description and build the netblock table in C++ space, but users can choose to build the table from vectors, or data frame columns, using nbBuildNetblockTable() and nbSetMaskOrder().

+nbLoadNetwork(nets_df) is a new function to build a network table from a data frame that includes columns named 'NetBlock' & 'Description'.

 Only IPv4 is currently supported but portions of the code were written with IPv6 in mind.